Testing IAM Policies with the IAM Policy Simulator

 For security reasons, the APIs have been broken into two groups:

 APIs that simulate the policies attached to a specified IAM user, group, role, or resource.
 Because these APIs can reveal details of permissions assigned to other IAM entities, you should consider restricting access to these APIs.
 This set includes GetContextKeysForPrincipalPolicy and SimulatePrincipalPolicy.
-For more information about restricting access to APIs, see Restrict Access to the Policy Simulator APIs.
+For more information about restricting access to APIs, see Allow Users to Access the Policy Simulator APIs.

 In both cases, the APIs simulate the effect of one or more policies on a list of actions